aravindhkrishnan09/Data-Science-and-Engineering-Analytics/AI/GPT_Data_Science_Simplifier_Prompt.md

 6. **Summarized explanation** – short, professional explanation.
 7. **Analogies** – explain using both a **cricket analogy** and an **electric vehicle analogy** for better relatability.
 8. **Real Time Example** - provide a real time example of the topic in **electric vehicle domain**
+9. **Python Syntax** - provide the basic simple python syntax taken from scikit-learn documentation from the link **https://scikit-learn.org/stable/**

 ## Action